 Print-on-demand and ecommerce entrepreneurs are like having ice cream on a hot day—they just make sense together.
 Selling custom products online is great for both beginners in the ecommerce world and someone looking to expand their existing business.

-After some time, he took a course on ecommerce and making money selling online to get the ball rolling.
+After some time, he took a course on ecommerce and selling online to get the ball rolling.
 After trial and error with his first cat-themed online store, Carlos decided to focus on a niche closer to his heart and create a Latino t-shirt brand.

 That’s how House of Chingasos was born.
 He chose Printful to print custom products for the brand as he was impressed with the service and quality Printful offers.

 After hitting some roadblocks during the pandemic (like delays in production and shipping times due to restrictions in Printful facilities), Carlos still managed to make more than $200,000 in April 2020.